grinnell-cs/csc151-images/_las/memory.md

 ---
-title: "Sample LA: Mental models of memory"
+title: "Sample LA: Diagramming structures"
 ---
 # {{ page.title }}

-_Describe or diagram the layout of memory for lists and vectors/arrays._
+_Describe or diagram the layout of memory for lists, pair structures, and vectors/arrays._

 Consider the following pair structure represented in ASCII art.